yassine-safraoui/sonos-challenge/doc/notes.md

 ---

 I added the num-traits crate to have an integer type to be used in AudioMessage enum for genericity reasons
+Note: I removed it later because I decided to use i16 as the sample type
 ---

 I decided to decode the wav file on the server first and then reserialize it into a spec + samples format intentionally,